nmalkin/qualtrics2sheets/README.md

 Setup
 -----
 Before you run the program, you'll need to get the proper credentials for the respective APIs.
+You'll only have to perform these steps once.

 ### Qualtrics
 You'll need your Qualtrics API token, which you can obtain by following